 If you need additional treatment in the future, you should have an estimate of the anticipated costs of the recommended treatment before you settle.
-Your Colorado personal injury attorney will be able to consult with experts to obtain an estimate of any future medical expenses you will face as a result of injuries you sustained in a collision.
+Your Denver personal injury attorney will be able to consult with experts to obtain an estimate of any future medical expenses you will face as a result of injuries you sustained in a collision.

 Once you settle a claim, there is no turning back—you will not be able to obtain any extra money from the insurance company for your medical bills and other expenses.
 If you settle a claim and later find out you need a surgical procedure, you will be responsible for the costs of that procedure.

-Experienced Injury Attorneys Can Help
+Experienced Attorneys Can Help